irem-komurcu/remote-sensing-deep-learning/README.md

 ### Episode 3 - Raster Imagery Basics
 <p>This episode made for especially remote sensing and deep learning.
 After the first two week, I wanted to give about remote sensing with deep learning and make the segmentation example</p>
 <p><a href="https://www.youtube.com/watch?v=xURCt5VX1hU&ab_channel=UHUZAMCSCRSUHUZAMCSCRS">Here,</a> You can reach the webinar for Episode 3 that I gave with UHUZAM.
 The webinar language is Turkish.</p>
+<p>You can find the presentation slide<a href="https://github.com/irem-komurcu/remote-sensing-deep-learning/blob/main/3-Raster-Imagery-and-Deep-Learning.pdf"> here.</a> The slide language is English.</p>

 <p>
 &emsp;1-Some Examples in Remote Sensing and Deep Learning<br>
 &emsp;2-Data Basics (Various Data Types (Hyperspectral - SAR etc))<br>